Albert-Gao/blog/source/_posts/up-and-running-webpack-in-5-minutes.md

 date: 2016-08-17 22:06:13
 ---

 Front end world has an incredible evolution speed.
 Especially for the tooling, new kids jump out everyday.
 Webpack is one of them and seems it will dominate for a while.
-You may hear its complexity and how its gonna replace your current toolchain.
+You may hear its complexity and how it is going to  replace your current toolchain.
 Today, let's bundle webpack like it bundle scripts for us xD

 <!--more-->